 The taking lens was a 70-year old Carl Zeiss Jena Tessar and the enlargement is almost 10x.
 Even so, there is no grain and the in-focus areas are tack-sharp.
 You can see small particles of dust and hair on the telephone that were previously invisible to the human eye.
 You can see the photo here.

 So while theory is good, there's nothing like practice.
 Some images print well at all sizes, some do not.
-Competent sharpening is an important skill.
+Competent sharpening is an important skill and will allow us to print at lower dpi or make larger prints.

 There are many ways to sharpen an image.
 Entire books have been written on the subject.
 Here's a simple method that works for monochrome as well as color.
 It helps eliminate the distracting visual artifacts we often see with unskillful sharpening: halos, stepping, banding, etc.